 Horseback riding in Kentucky, just outside Cincinnati

-“Trail ride” will have a new meaning after riding at First Farm Inn
+“Trail ride” will have a new meaning after two hours at First Farm Inn

-Designed for adults and attentive children over the age of 12, during this two-hour riding lesson you’ll learn grooming basics and help saddle-up.
+Two-hour horsemanship sessions are designed for thoughtful, considerate, animal-loving attentive and eager-to-learn humans over the age of 12 and under 200 pounds.
+We explain how horses think and why they do what they do as you’re grooming and helping tack up.
 We help you mount and fit the saddle to you.
 Then we walk to the riding arena to practice becoming the horse’s leader and communicating when we want stops, starts and turns.

 Call for Reservations